cyblogerz/Nallagram/README.md

-## Show some :heart: and star the repo to support the project.
+## Show some ❤️ and star ⭐ the repo to support the project.

 ## Note
 This repository is still under development and I will continue to add more features to it.